This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You feel like you could harm yourself or someone else.

-You or someone close to you should contact your healthcare provider if:
+You or someone close to you should call your therapist or doctor if:

 - Your symptoms do not improve.